-While it is apparent that education has positive effects on the economic perspective of both individuals and nations, in this study, we are aimed at testing the possible contribution of education on a different, yet no less important angle.
-Specifically, we pose the question of whether education bears also positive effects to one of the cornerstones microstructure variables, market trading liquidity.
+While it is apparent that education has a positive economic effect from the perspectives of both individuals and nations, in this study, we aimed to test the possible contribution of education from a different, yet no less important, angle.
+Specifically, we pose the question of whether education also has a positive effect on one of the key microstructure variables, market trading liquidity.
 Capital markets may boost economic growth through the provision of liquidity, increasing both savings and investments.
-If capital markets are more liquid, they bridge between the desire of investors to sell or rebalance their holdings in any given point in time, whereas for firms, liquidity extends the access to capital and more importantly facilitates the long term, to which individuals are reluctant from when liquidity is weak.
-Therefore, liquidity contributes to both higher savings and investments, and also contributes to various other aspects such as the market efficiency and price discovery process.
-Evidently, education contributes significantly to economic growth and welfare through various channels, but if education is a driver of more liquid markets, it is plausible that economic growth will be accelerated, along other positive aspects such as market efficiency, lower uncertainty and better price discovery process which are generally attributed to liquidity.
+If capital markets are more liquid, they bridge between the desire of investors to sell or rebalance their holdings at any given point in time.
+For firms, liquidity expands access to capital, and more importantly, facilitates the long term, to which individuals are reluctant from when liquidity is weak.
+Therefore, liquidity contributes to higher savings and investments, and also contributes to various other aspects such as market efficiency and the price discovery process.
+Evidently, education contributes significantly to economic growth and welfare through various channels, but if education is a driver of more liquid markets, it is plausible that it will also accelerate economic growth, along with other positive aspects generally attributed to liquidity, such as greater market efficiency, lower uncertainty, and a better price discovery process.
 Hence, we are motivated to explore education as a possible driver for market liquidity.

 Why should education enhance market liquidity?
-There are possibly two channels through which we believe that more educated countries may be associated with more liquid capital markets.
-First, financial markets are a reflection of the economic environment, and the value of the listed firms are derived from the economic activity.
-Given that education has been shown theoretically and empirically as a catalysator for real economic growth and greater economic activity, we believe that correspondingly, the more educated countries are, the more they enjoy the benefits of greater attention through the lenses of better liquidity in their domestic capital market.
-Second, the capital market function as one of the main the infrastructure through which investments and foreign direct investments are made.
-Noorbakhsh, Paloni & Youssef (2001), for example, pose education as essential ingredient for attracting foreign direct investments.
-More educated countries, may possibly, yield new investments opportunities, leading to increased capital flows into the market, and these increased flows may be directly (and/or indirectly) pronounced through higher interest in the securities traded in a certain country.
-Thus, the merits of education should be also valid in capital markets activity.
+There are possibly two channels through which more educated countries may be associated with more liquid capital markets.
+First, financial markets are a reflection of the economic environment, and the value of listed firms is derived from economic activity.
+Given that education has been shown theoretically and empirically to be a catalyst for real economic growth and greater economic activity, we believe that the more educated countries are, the more they enjoy the benefits of greater attention through the lens of better liquidity in their domestic capital market.
+Second, the capital market is one of the main infrastructures through which investments and foreign direct investments are made.
+Noorbakhsh, Paloni & Youssef (2001), for example, suggest education as an essential ingredient for attracting foreign direct investment.
+More educated countries may yield new investment opportunities, leading to increased capital flows into these markets.
+These increased flows may directly (and/or indirectly) lead to higher interest in the securities traded in these countries.
+Thus, the merits of education should also be valid in capital markets activity.

-Several empirical works are closely related to our paper and are the baseline for our main hypothesis to which more educated countries are associated with more liquid markets.
+Several empirical works are closely related to our paper, and are the baseline for our main hypothesis that more educated countries are associated with more liquid markets.
 One of very few studies linking education to microstructure variables is Xing (2004).
-According to this paper, school life expectancy in a country as a proxy for the education level of investors is the most important factor in explaining cross-country market volatility differences.
-He states that the education can be a significant explanatory variable for volatility from the possibility that the collective characteristics of investors in a market play a significant role in shaping market volatility.
-Since Investors typically show a strong “home bias” behavior, then investors’ collective behavior could be decisive in shaping stock market movements in a country.
-As such, this view having a calming impact on volatility may also determine the liquidity characteristics of the local market.
+According to this paper, school life expectancy in a country, as a proxy for the level of education of investors, is the most important factor in explaining cross-country market volatility differences.
+He argues that education is a significant explanatory variable for volatility, due to the possibility that the collective characteristics of investors in a market play a significant role in shaping market volatility.
+Since investors typically show a strong “home bias,” investors’ collective behavior could be decisive in shaping stock market movements in a country.
+As such, this calming effect on volatility may also determine the liquidity characteristics of the local market.